bertiebertolo/Auto_BLASTp/README.md

 ### **Step 2: Run the Script**

-   -Before running your script please replace your e-mail in any spaces saying "youremail@example.com" this will be necessary for the entrez search
+Before running your script please replace your e-mail in any spaces saying "youremail@example.com" this will be necessary for the entrez search

 #### **1. Verifying All Libraries**
 - This cell just verifies that all libraries needed are installed and working properly.